omicsNLP/Auto-CORPus/configs/configs_guide.md

 }
 ```

-The `defined-by` sub-section serves the same purpose across all sections, it provides a list
+The `defined-by` sub-section provides a listof HTML tags and attributes which AC can utilise to find ocurrences of the
-of HTML tags and attributes which AC can utilise to find ocurrences of the section within the source HTML.
+section within the source HTML.
 ```
 {
     "section":{